Supportive Care for Spinal Disc Herniation

 • Activity and posture education

-Clinical Resource: Disc Condition Management
+Clinical Resource: Disc Herniation Management Overview

 Download Clinical Overview (PDF)

-Principles of Effective Management
+Principles of Effective Disc Herniation Management

 Accurate Diagnosis